Howard Scott Warshaw: Later work

 Later, he studied video production and released the documentary From There to Here: Scenes of Passage, a chronicle of the American immigration of two Russian women from the same family, one in 1920 and the other in 1980.
 Subsequently, he went on to produce the multi-part documentary Once Upon Atari, a collection of interviews and stories of employees and designers at Atari during the late 1970s and early 1980s.
-In 2005, he also produced and directed the documentary Vice & Consent, focusing on members of the BDSM scene in San Francisco.
-This documentary was adopted by Santa Clara University as part of their Human Sexuality program, where Warshaw lectures regularly.